 The OAMFT Media Centre is designed to help you learn more about marriage and family therapy and answer questions regarding the practice and the profession in Ontario.

 Here you will find General Information about OAMFT.
 OAMFT offers experienced marriage and family therapists as expert spokespersons on matters related to marriage, couple and family issues in Canada and around the world.
-Please contact Kathryn Guthrie for more information on availability.
+Please contact Shyamala Kiru for more information on availability.

 We also have relationship experts who specialize in the following areas: